Analysis | What’s at Stake in Idlib, Last Battle in Syria’s War

 4. What has Turkey done?

-Turkey, which deployed military observers to Idlib under the 2017 accord, sent thousands of troops to the province in February as advancing Syrian forces backed by Russian aircraft encircled four of its observer posts and killed more than a dozen Turkish soldiers.
+Turkey, which deployed military observers to Idlib under the 2017 accord, sent thousands of troops to the province in February as advancing Syrian forces backed by Russian aircraft encircled four of its observer posts.
 Turkey, a member of NATO, confronted Syrian forces with artillery fire and appealed to U.S. and European allies for support.
 It asked the U.S. for a pair of Patriot missile-defense batteries to be deployed on the Syrian border to deter Russian airstrikes.
 The U.S. has been at odds with Turkey over its purchase of Russia’s S-400 missile-defense system, which the U.S. says can help Russia gather critical intelligence.

 5. What’s at stake for Russia in Idlib?